sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/tokens.md

 }
 EOF
 {{< /code >}}
 {{< /language-toggle >}}

    This check will run on every entity with the subscription `system`.
 According to the default values in the command, the check will generate a warning event at 80% disk usage and a critical event at 90% disk usage.

-Because the check command is written to permit token subsitution, you can also use this check for entities that should generate warning or critical events at different thresholds.
-Instead of creating a different check for every set of thresholds, you can specify different thresholds in the entities themselves.

-For example, suppose you want to receive alerts at lower thresholds for an existing `webserver` entity: a warning event at 65% and a critical event at 75%.
+3. To receive alerts at different thresholds for an existing entity with the `system` subscription, add `disk_warning` and `disk_critical` labels to the entity.

-Use sensuctl to open the `webserver` entity in a text editor:
+   Use sensuctl to open an existing entity in a text editor:
 {{< code shell >}}
-sensuctl edit entity webserver
+sensuctl edit entity ENTITY_NAME
 {{< /code >}}

    And add the following labels in the entity metadata:
 {{< code yml >}}
   labels:
     disk_warning: "65"
     disk_critical: "75"
 {{< /code >}}

-After you save these changes, the `check-disk-usage` check will substitute the `disk_warning` and `disk_critical` label values to generate events at 65% and 75% of disk usage, respectively, instead of the 80% and 90% default values.
+After you save your changes, the `check-disk-usage` check will substitute the `disk_warning` and `disk_critical` label values to generate events at 65% and 75% of disk usage, respectively, for this entity only.

-**TODO: add the [hook][8] configuration example**
+The check will continue to use the 80% and 90% default values for other subscribed entities.

+### Add a hook that uses token substitution

+Now you have a resusable check that will send disk usage alerts at default or entity-specific thresholds.
+You may want to add a [hook][8] that will list more details about disk usage for warning and critical events.

+The hook in this example will list disk usage in human-readable format, with error messages filtered from the hook output.
+By default, the hook will list details for the top directory and the first layer of subdirectories.
+As with the `check-disk-usage` check, you can add a `disk_usage_root` label to individual entities to specify a different directory for the hook via token substitution.

+1. Add the hook definition:
 {{< language-toggle >}}
 {{< code yml >}}
+cat << EOF | sensuctl create
+---
 type: HookConfig
 api_version: core/v2
 metadata: